zapulam/StockPredictor/README.md

 steps = 25                      # future time steps to predict for
 ```

 The Python code will automatically pull the most recent stock data for the stocks listed and then predict *n* time steps out.
-The predictions are then plotted along with the historical data, with the predictions in red and the historical data in red.
+The predictions are then plotted along with the historical data, with the predictions in red and the historical data in blue.

 ## Scraping